f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Controller Setup
 =======================

 Connect a console or terminal server to each of the system controllers console ports.
 Login as admin/admin (you’ll be prompted to change the password) and access the F5OS CLI.
 F5OS utilizes **ConfD** for configuration management of F5OS and will be a familiar navigation experience if you have used it on other products.
-The CLI supports command completion and online help and is easy to navigate.
+The CLI supports **<TAB>** command completion and online help via **?** and is easy to navigate.
 There are **show** commands to display current configurations and status, and a **config** mode to alter current configuration.

 Once logged in you can display the current running configuration by issuing the command **show running-config**.